 Why SenseMaking is an Important Element of Active Shooter Response Training

 There is no one magic response to an active shooter type attack; you first have to assess and make sense of the situation.
-This is why the “A” in “AlerT” stands for “assess” and just another way AlerT differs from Run-Hide-Fight, CRASE, or ALICE training.
+This is why the “A” in “AlerT” stands for “assess” and just another way AlerT differs from Run-Hide-Fight, CRASE, or Standard Response Protocol.

 How AlerT Uses the OODA Loop to Mitigate Panic during an Active-Shooter type Event